paul-hammant/tbd/content/game-changers/index.md

 contribution was integrateable, and therefore good for teammates to depend on at that moment.
 That last notification was often oral at that time "build passes, gang".

 He calls out a requirement for "fast integration/build/test cycles".
 This is key.
-In fact, every pro Trunk Based Development game changer listed in this page was facilitated by faster builds generally (versus a predecessor technique for the team in question).
+In fact, every pro Trunk-Based Development game changer listed in this page was facilitated by faster builds generally (versus a predecessor technique for the team in question).
 And, no, faster did not mean delete or comment out automated test execution in the build.
 Faster meant reduce the elapsed time to "a few minutes" (Kent again).